Bushrod Washington: Planter and George Washington's executor

-Slaveholder and American Colonization Society president
+Enslaver and American Colonization Society president

-The contrast in his treatment of two groups of slaves would later become an issue.
-At the request of his mother Hannah Bushrod before her death, Bushrod and his brothers freed a mulatto named West Ford.
-He was likely their brother or nephew, born in Westmoreland County in 1784, and who would become the overseer of house slaves at Mount Vernon.
+The contrast in his treatment of two groups of enslaved people would later become an issue.
+At the request of his mother, Hannah Bushrod, before her death, Bushrod and his brothers freed an enslaved mulatto man named West Ford.
+Ford was likely their brother or nephew, born in Westmoreland County in 1784, and who would become the overseer of enslaved domestic workers at Mount Vernon.
 Ford would help protect George Washington's house and tomb from the British during the War of 1812 (and from many visitors before and after the conflict), alongside a man named Oliver Smith, who had been raised alongside Bushrod Washington as his personal servant, as was the custom of the time.

-Although Ford's mother was clearly Venus, a slave owned by Bushrod's mother, who died in 1801 and freed him in her will, the precise identify of his white father is unknown, only that his grandson, George W. Ford, born in Alexandria, Virginia in 1847 would become a Buffalo soldier and the first African American national cemetery superintendent.
+Although Ford's mother was Venus, a woman enslaved by Bushrod's mother, who died in 1801 and freed him in her will, the precise identify of his white father is unknown, only that his grandson, George W. Ford, born in Alexandria, Virginia in 1847 would become a Buffalo soldier and the first African American national cemetery superintendent.
 Bushrod Washington's will also gave land to West Ford.

-The Mount Vernon estate had not included much cash, and Washington found that he was unable to support elderly freed slaves as required by his late uncle's will, as well as to maintain the plantation's mansion on the proceeds from the property and his Supreme Court salary.
-Over time, Washington sold many slaves, claiming that he could thereby support the main house, property, and elderly freed slaves.
-As Justice Joseph Story noted, the mansion appeared deteriorated when he visited his colleague.
-However, other visitors to the American South also noticed many examples of property deterioration there, especially compared to the Northern States, including Philip Fithian (who tutored the children of Councilor Robert Carter in Westmoreland County in 1773–1774, but whose letters were not published until the 20th Century), Alexis de Tocqueville (who toured the county in 1831 and wrote about the subject in 1835 and again in 1855) and Frederick Law Olmsted (who toured the South from 1852 until 1857, publishing dispatches in the New York Daily Times which were collected and republished in 1856, 1857 and 1860).
+The Mount Vernon estate did not include much cash, and Washington would not support elderly formerly enslaved people as required by his late uncle's will.
+Washington instead maintained the plantation's mansion on the proceeds from the property and his Supreme Court salary.
+Over time, Washington sold many enslaved people, stating that he could thereby support the main house, property, and elderly formerly enslaved people.

+Justice Joseph Story said the mansion appeared deteriorated when he visited his colleague.
+However, other visitors to the American South also noticed many examples of property deterioration there, especially compared to the Northern States, including Philip Fithian (who tutored the children of Councilor Robert Carter in Westmoreland County in 1773–1774, but whose letters were not published until the 20th century), Alexis de Tocqueville (who toured the county in 1831 and wrote about the subject in 1835 and again in 1855) and Frederick Law Olmsted (who toured the South from 1852 until 1857, publishing dispatches in the New York Daily Times which were collected and republished in 1856, 1857 and 1860).
 For many years, Bushrod Washington and his cousin Lawrence Lewis administered George Washington's estate.
 In fact, the estate would not be closed until more than a decade after Bushrod Washington's death.